Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Jamboree Heights, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Jamboree Heights averaged around 3 new dwelling approvals each year over the past 5 financial years ending June 2021.
-This totals an estimated 15 homes.
-So far in the financial year 2026 (FY-26), 0 approvals have been recorded.
-Between FY-21 and FY-25, there was an average of 1.7 people moving to the area for each dwelling built.
-However, this increased to 12.7 people per dwelling over the past 2 financial years, indicating growing popularity.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Jamboree Heights averaged around 3 new dwelling approvals per year over the past 5 financial years, totalling an estimated 15 homes.
+No approvals have been recorded so far in FY-26.
+Between FY-21 and FY-25, there were approximately 1.7 people moving to the area for each dwelling built.
+However, recent data indicates this has intensified to 12.7 people per dwelling over the past 2 financial years.
+New properties are constructed at an average value of $450,000, suggesting developers focus on the premium market with high-end developments.

 Given stable or declining population forecasts, Jamboree Heights may experience less housing pressure, creating favourable conditions for buyers.